 IMPORTANT NOTE: Children, especially babies, should not be exposed to rosemary essential oil as it can slow down their breathing and may even stop it for a spell, making it extremely dangerous.
 While it might seem tempting for parents to try alternative medicines to improve their children’s performance at school, rosemary oil might not be the best option.

 Please see Precautions for more information on the proper use of essential oils.

 These essential oils can blend well with rosemary essential oil:

 Learn more about rosemary essential oil benefits.

 2. Sage Essential Oil

-“Sage” is often used to describe a person or a piece of advice that has proven to be wise or prudent.
-Coincidentally, during the medieval times in Europe, the sage plant was considered to be helpful in improving memory as well as wisdom in those that ingest or use it.
+Sage essential oil is a versatile and highly useful oil that can help improve cognitive function.
+“Sage” is often used to describe a person or a piece of advice that has proven to be wise or prudent, and it's a very fitting name indeed.
+Aditionally, during the medieval times in Europe, the sage plant was considered to be helpful in improving memory as well as wisdom in those that ingest or use it.

 The ancients had a lot of ideas that have since been debunked, but it seems that their belief that sage can improve memory has some basis in science.

 In a 2003 study on the effects of sage, researchers found that healthy young adults between the ages of 18 and 37 displayed improved recall after taking sage oil capsules.
 Those that ingested the capsules were shown to perform consistently better than those in a control group that did not ingest the sage oil.